Corporate Income Tax

 Free Trade Agreements

-Peru has entered into trade deals with the Andean Community (Colombia, Ecuador and Bolivia), the Southern Common Market (Argentina, Brazil, Paraguay and Uruguay), the US, Chile, Canada, Singapore, China, the European Free Trade Association (Iceland, Liechtenstein, Norway and Switzerland), South Korea, Thailand, Mexico, Japan, Panama, the EU, Costa Rica, Cuba and Venezuela, and has begun trade talks with other countries.
+Peru has entered into bilateral trade deals with the US, Canada, Singapore, China, the European Union and Thailand, and has begun trade talks with other countries.

 Pursuant to the drawback regime, the exporter may apply for a refund of Customs duties paid upon: (i) the importation of the goods contained in the exported goods; or, (ii) the importation of the goods that are consumed during the production of the exported goods.

 The refund rate is currently 5% of the free on-board value of the exported goods, provided that the amount does not exceed 50% of the goods’ production cost.
 The refund will be applicable for each kind of goods exported by the exporter and for the first $20m worth of goods exported per year (the excess will not be subject to refund).
-For this purpose, Supreme Decree 104-95-EF establishes that the beneficiaries of the drawback regime are the manufacturers – export companies whose cost of production has been increased by the Customs duties paid upon importation of raw materials, intermediate products, or parts incorporated or consumed in the production of the exported goods.
-However, fuel or any other energy source that is used to generate the energy required to produce the exported goods is not considered to be a raw material.
+For this purpose, the Supreme Decree No.104-95-EF establishes that the beneficiaries of the drawback regime are the manufacturers – export companies whose cost of production has been increased by the Custom duties paid upon importation of: raw materials, intermediate products or parts incorporated or consumed in the production of the exported good.
+However, fuel or any other energy source that is used to generate the energy required to produce the exported good is not considered to be a raw material.
+OBG would like to thank PwC Peru for their contribution to THE REPORT Peru 2014